datascape/home/kitchen/README.md

 Ceasarstone - most durable
 <!--
 Jill Blass has Shaker-style panels.
-Mark Mroz builds custom, and the cost is only a little more than Ikea.
+Mark Mroz (fancywoodworks.com) builds shelves and custom cabinets, and the cost is only a little more than Ikea.
 He assembles it all from wood and uses his spray shop.
 -->